 Westminster tube station

-Westminster tube station had to be closed for filming to take place here.
+The station had to be closed for filming – now that’s dedication to the craft.

 Piccadilly Circus at night with illuminated advertising screens, including a Lancôme ad.
 Streets are mostly empty, with some pedestrians visible.